F3Joule/f3joule/README.md

 ### Hi mates 👋

 🌱 My name is Vlad and I'm blockchain developer.
-I use Rust and Substrate for already more than 2 years.
+I use Rust and Substrate for already more than 3 years.

 🧑‍🎓 I'm a bachelor of Computer engineering, finished the Computer systems and networks education program.
 Now I'm studying for a master's degree in a field of Cybersecurity.

-🔭 I’m currently working on [Subsocial node](https://github.com/dappforce/subsocial-node/) and [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain), both based on Substrate.
+🔭 I’m currently working on [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain) based on Substrate and a few private projects.

 ---
 📊 My GitHub stats for the last year: